YifanXu1999/ai-study-note/note.md

 Why need adaptive learning rate?

 - (Need for Gradually Decreased Learning Rate) At the final stage of training, we might not need the learning rate to be as large as the initial stage.
 Because a plausible trajectory of training of loss function goes like at the initial stage, we want the parameters to explore the space more.
 Thus, parameters need to have a larger learning rate to jump from one area to another.
 However, at the final stage, most parameters are likely to be stuck at a area such that they are unlikely to get out with more iterations of training.
 Thus, we want them to converge to the local minima.
 And for this case, smaller learning rate is preferred to get the result more accurate.
 - (Different Learning Rate for Different Parameters) Different parameters have different gradients.
-For parameters with large gradient, they are likely do not need large learning rate to get out of the local minima.
-However, for parameters with small gradient, they are likely to get stuck at the local minima.
-Thus, we want to have a smaller learning rate for them.
+For example, parameters with large gradient, they are likely do not need large learning rate to get out of the local minima.
+Instead, a large learning rate might lead to overshoot and oscillation.

-Thus, we want to introduce a learning rate hyper parameter for calibration.
+Thus, we want to introduce a learning rate hyper parameter for adaptive adjustment.
 And turn the parameter update into:

 $$
 \theta^{t+1} = \theta^t - \frac{\eta }{\sigma^t} g^t